-The Epic Sustainable Neighborhood Youth Challenge engages Chicago-area teachers and students to answer the question,“What would you do to make your community more sustainable?”
+During the 2018-2019 school year, students and teachers participated in the Epic Sustainable Neighborhood Youth Challenge to answer the question,“What would you do to make your community more sustainable?”
 The program is a partnership with the Peggy Notebaert Nature Museum, Civic ArtWorks, and Illinois Green.
-Students participated in the challenge from October 2018 – January 2019.

 Highlighting the Top 4 Student Sustainability Campaigns